Updated: Mar 14

 A Painter's Journey - Leon Morrocco ©MDHarding

 Photographer Chris Close has completed the largest worldwide live exhibition again at this year's Edinburgh International Book Festival.
 Discover more about Chris or if in Edinburgh visit the Chris Close Photography Gallery to see some of his incredible landscapes of Greenland and other photographers.
-Now available limited copies of the book Portraits by Chris.
+Now available are limited copies of the book Portraits by Chris.

 Portraits by Chris Close at Edinburgh International Book Festival, Charlotte Square, Edinburgh ©MDHarding